tayapro/notes-ui/README.md

 -   [x] Add main container
 -   [x] Add footer

-# Known issues
+## v0.0.2-alpha

--   [ ] Notes scroll under the footer, header and search
+-   [x] Notes scroll under the footer, header and search
--   [ ] Does not show user name on `logout` button upon sign up
+-   [x] Does not show user name on `logout` button upon sign up

+## v0.0.3-alpha

 -   [ ] UI does not respond to backend errors properly, e.g. when sign up existing user
 -   [ ] After adding new note with missing title, UI does not show any newly added notes after that
+-   [ ] Sign up should NOT automaticaly login user
+-   [ ] Add `error` text to sign in modal.
+Do not close upon error, just show it